Australia: Handling Internal Investigations

-In Australia, written records of the interview created by internal or external lawyers for the purpose of advising the company will usually be privileged (discussed below).
-That is not the case for notes taken by the interviewee, or any ‘support person' brought into the interview by the interviewee.
+In Australia, written records of the interview created by internal or external lawyers for the purpose of advising the company will usually be privileged.
+This is not the case for notes taken by the interviewee, or any 'support person' brought into the interview by the interviewee.
 The only exception is where notes are created by the interviewee's appointed legal representative, who has attended the interview for the purpose of advising the interviewee.
 Those notes will ordinarily be privileged in the hands of the interviewee, but not the company.

 Reporting on the investigation

 The investigations team should keep relevant internal stakeholders informed of the progress of the investigation.
 Once the investigation has concluded, they will also need to report its findings.
 A key issue that often arises in this context is identifying the relevant stakeholders who need to be informed, and at what stages.
 Generally, dissemination of information relating to the investigation should be on a 'need to know' basis.
 That is because doing otherwise may jeopardise a company's ability to claim or retain privilege over those reports.
 Reporting should also take into account the subject matter of the investigation and the personnel potentially implicated.
 For example, if senior management is potentially involved, it will be necessary to devise reporting arrangements that avoid communication to those persons, and guard against their accessing any relevant documents or reports created.